Leonardojul/NLP-Insight-extractor/README.md

-### Data collection
+### Data preparation
+* Loading
+* Cleaning
+* Embedding
+    * Tokenization
+    * Sentece Embedding
+    * Pooling
+* Saving embeddings

 In an ideal scenario, all the data we need four our data science project would be directly ready for us to use.
 As many times, this was not the case for us and the channels and languages we needed to forecast come from different places, requiring different methods and integrations to get each one of them.

-For security reasons I will not be sharing the speecifics of how this data was retrieved, but suffice to say that it was distributed between:
+For security reasons I will not be sharing the specifics of how this data was retrieved, but suffice to say that it was distributed between:
 1. An internal SQL server database
 2. An Azure storage account (where there is an excel file from which we retrieve the data)
 3. A custom thir-party API